About the Anti-Trafficking Monitoring Group

 Anti-Slavery International hosts and chairs the Anti-Trafficking Monitoring Group (ATMG), a coalition established in 2009 to monitor the UK’s implementation of European anti-trafficking legislation.
 The group examines all types of human trafficking, including internal trafficking and the trafficking of British nationals.

-The Group operates according to a human rights-based approach to protect the well-being and best interests of victims of human trafficking.
-It comprises twelve leading UK-based anti-trafficking organisations: Anti-Slavery International, Ashiana Sheffield, Bawso, ECPAT UK, Focus on Labour Exploitation (FLEX), Helen Bamber Foundation, Kalayaan, Law Centre (NI), the Snowdrop Project, the TARA service, JustRight Scotland, UNICEF UK, the Children’s Law Centre, Flourish Northern Ireland, the East European Resource Centre, the Scottish Refugee Council and Hope for Justice.
+ATMG operates according to a human rights-based approach to protect the well-being and best interests of victims of human trafficking.
+It comprises seventeen leading UK-based anti-trafficking organisations: Anti-Slavery International, Ashiana Sheffield, Bawso, ECPAT UK, Focus on Labour Exploitation (FLEX), Helen Bamber Foundation, Kalayaan, Law Centre (NI), the Snowdrop Project, the TARA service, JustRight Scotland, UNICEF UK, the Children’s Law Centre, Flourish Northern Ireland, the East European Resource Centre, the Scottish Refugee Council and Hope for Justice.
 It also works closely with the Human Trafficking Foundation.

 ATMG plays a crucial part in our advocacy to improve the anti-slavery response of the UK Government.